-Data protection
+Data protection structure and audits

 Dufry's Group Data Protection Policy sets out strict requirements for the processing of personal data of customers, business partners, employees and other third parties whose personal information Dufry may have access to.
-It meets the requirements of the European General Data Protection Regulation (GDPR) and globally ensures compliance with the principles of national and international data protection laws in force all over the world, including, amongst others, the Payment Card Industry Data Security Standard (PCI DSS) and the Sarbanes-Oxley Act (SOX).
-The policy sets a globally applicable data protection and security standard for our company and regulates the sharing of information between our Group companies.
+It meets the requirements of the European General Data Protection Regulation (GDPR) and globally ensures compliance with the principles of national and international data protection laws in force all over the world.
+The policy sets a globally applicable data protection governance and regulates roles and responsibilities among our Group companies.
+Dufry has a Global Data Protection Coordinator (Global DPC) who reports to the Chief Compliance Officer.
+The data protection organization relies on a decentralized structure, with local data protection coordinators (Local DPCs) in the relevant countries.
+The Local DPCs bear the responsibility for data protection matters within their scope of operations.

-Our employees, as well as third-parties who provide services on Dufry's behalf, are required by policy and process, as well as by contract, if applicable, to treat customer information with care.
+Our employees, as well as third-parties who provide services on Dufry's behalf, are required by policy and process, as well as by contract, if applicable, to treat customer information with care and confidentiality.
 Our processes are designed to preclude unnecessary access to confidential information and Dufry has administrative, technical and physical safeguards that reflect this obligation.
 Dufry regularly reviews and enhances related procedures and policies.

-The Group also undertakes internal Data Protection Audits and intrusion tests on a regular basis, while quarterly meetings are held to discuss and improve the protection of customers' personal data.
+The Group also undertakes internal Data Protection Audits and intrusion tests on a regular basis, while periodic meetings are held to discuss and improve the protection of customers' personal data.
 Anyone wishing to report a grievance or ask a question regarding Dufry's data privacy policy, or to access, delete, correct or transfer his or her personal information, can address such subject data requests to privacy@dufry.com.

-In 2020, Dufry did not report any incident regarding a breach of customer privacy.
+In 2021, Dufry did not report any incident regarding a breach of customer privacy.